Frequently Asked Questions

 Can I make arrangements to pay in installments?

 Yes, it is possible to make your payment for “CF109 Software Quality Assurance and Software Testing” program in five installments via Credit Card.
-Call us toll-free number 1-800-604-0254 and we will set up a pre-authorized payment option for you.
+Please visit INSTALLMENTS page for more info.

 I am a new immigrant in Canada.
 Are there any programs that provide student loans/financial aid to cover the cost of the course?